asheshrambachan/LanguageModel_Labels/headlines/README.md

 		*  `realized_returns_robust.R` regresses realized returns under both models on LLM labels.
 Heteroskedasticity robust SEs are reported.

 ## Using this Code Base
-There are four possible levels of replication that this code base allows for described in decreasing complexity.
+There are three possible levels of replication that this code base allows:
-1. Creating the dataset of headlines and returns followed by items 2-4 below.
+1. Creating the dataset of headlines and rerunning the prompting exercise followed by steps 2 and 3 below.
-2. Rerunning the prompting exercise by writing prompts and prompting each LLM followed by items 3 and 4 below.
+2. Analyzing each LLMs responses to the prompting exercise followed by step 3 below.
-3. Analyzing each LLMs responses to the prompting exercise and generating the regression figures and tables.
+3. Generating the regression tables and figures.

-4. Generating the regression tables and figures
+For running any of the code, set the working directory to `./headlines`.

-### Recreating the Headlines Dataset:
+### Recreating the Headlines Dataset and Prompting Exercise:

  - Navigate to the `./returns_data` directory.
 Unzip all the `.zip` files.
-Set the working directory to `./headlines`.
-Then, run `s0_headlines.py`.
+Then, run `./run_prompting.sh`.
+This will run a bash script that populates the data inside each return type subdirectory inside `./returns_data`.
+There will be a different `.csv` produced for each month and return type.

- ### Prompting Exercise
+ - The bash script will then write the prompts based on the headlines data that was just generated.
+If a set of prompts already exists and you try to overwrite them by running this script, you will have to type "yes" to confirm the overwrite.
+Finally, the script will submit each of the prompts in batches via the Open AI API.
- - Run `s0_headlines.py`
+ - You can run any of the individual scripts called by the bash script from the `./code` directory, and also modify the call to `main()` if you only want to run the prompting on a subset of the data.

 ### Analysis
-- Run `./code/run_all.py`
+- `./code/run_all.py` will run steps 4-8.
+To individually run any of these steps, the individual scripts can be used.
+Make sure to pass into the main function the appropriate parameters (whichever subset of models, months, return types etc. that need to be analyzed)

 ### Figures and Tables